watamario15/dotfiles/README.md

 # Installation
 ## Ubuntu
-You can install by executing the following commands:
+You can install by invoking the following commands:
 ```sh
 cd
 git clone https://github.com/watamario15/dotfiles.git